citusdata/citus_docs/develop/migration_mt_query.rst

 Enable Secure Connections
 -------------------------

 Clients should connect to Citus with SSL to protect information and prevent man-in-the-middle attacks.
-Citus Cloud, in fact, rejects unencrypted connections.
-To learn how to make an SSL connection see :ref:`cloud_ssl`.

 Check for cross-node traffic
 ----------------------------